Shooting Through Glass: Reflection Free Photography

 6. Positioning and Angles

 Sometimes, shifting your position and experimenting with different angles can miraculously remove reflections.
-It might require a bit of moving around, but finding that perfect angle where reflections are minimized is often key to a great shot.
+It might require a bit of moving around, but finding that perfect angle where reflections are minimised is often key to a great shot.

 7. Ensure Your Glass Is Spotless